BjoernLudwigPTB/node-red-docker/README.md

 ### Building Custom Image

-Creating a new Docker image, using the public Node-RED images as the base image, allows you to install extra nodes during the build process.
+Creating a new Docker image, using this public Node-RED image as the base image, allows you to install extra nodes during the build process.

 This Dockerfile builds a custom Node-RED image with the flightaware module installed from NPM.

 ```
-FROM nodered/node-red-docker
+FROM bludoc/node-red
 RUN npm install node-red-contrib-flightaware
 ```